Skip to content

 Power cycling drains residual charge from internal capacitors and clears temporary memory errors.
 It’s the single most effective free fix.

-This works for about 30% of cases.
-If your TV powers on normally after this, the error was likely a false trigger from a momentary voltage fluctuation in your home’s electrical supply.
+If the TV powers on normally after this step, the error was a false trigger from a momentary voltage fluctuation in your home’s electrical supply.
 No further repair needed.
+If blinking returns within a day, move to the hardware checks below.

 #2.
 Check Cables and Try a Different Outlet